- About Overview

 The COVID-19 pandemic sweeping the globe today is caused by a virus consisting of little more than a short strand of genetic instructions encased in a bubble of protein.
 But this virus packs a punch because of how it commandeers its human hosts to do its bidding.
 In fact, human proteins are responsible for helping the virus infect human cells, replicate, and ultimately spread between people.

 Scientists at the UCSF Quantitative Biosciences Institute (QBI) have spent many years studying how all types of pathogens interact with human proteins, in the hope of finding better treatments for disease.
-QBI is an Organized Research Unit at UCSF that reports through the School of Pharmacy.
+QBI is an Organized Research Unit in the School of Pharmacy.

 Just as the threat of COVID-19 was becoming clear back in January, QBI Director Nevan Krogan, PhD, a faculty member in the UCSF School of Medicine’s Department of Cellular and Molecular Pharmacology, rallied over 100 researchers at UCSF and beyond to apply their expertise to the growing pandemic.